Think Parallax: Solving Multi-Hop Problems via Multi-View Knowledge-Graph-Based Retrieval-Augmented Generation: The ParallaxRAG Framework

 \subsection{Symmetric Decoupling of Query and Graph Views}

-To break the informational bottleneck of single-vector representations, our first step is to create a multi-view embedding space.
-In standard KG-RAG, a complex query is encoded into a single vector $\mathbf{q} \in \mathbb{R}^d$, which inevitably conflates semantics required for different reasoning stages.
-Instead, we leverage the internal structure of a pre-trained text encoder.
-From its final layer, we extract the distinct output of each attention head for the query, yielding $H$ diverse and specialized query views:
+In standard KG-RAG, a complex query is encoded as a single vector $\mathbf{q}\in\mathbb{R}^d$, conflating semantics required for different reasoning stages.
+We instead leverage the internal multi-head structure of a Transformer to obtain $H$ specialized query views:

-To enable effective matching, the textual components of each triple $\tau=(h, r, t)$ on the graph side—that is, the entities and relations—are symmetrically decomposed into the same $H$ latent spaces.
-This process yields head-specific representations for each entity ($\mathbf{e}_k$) and relation ($\mathbf{r}_k$).

-This symmetric decoupling creates parallel retrieval spaces where each head can match a particular semantic aspect (e.g., entity localization vs. relation chaining).
-Unlike MRAG~\cite{besta2024multi}, which treats multi-heads as parallel embedding channels without structural alignment, our symmetric decomposition of both queries and graph components ensures that each head operates in a grounded, matched semantic space, rather than acting as an isolated retriever.
+Concretely, we extract $\mathbf{q}_k$ from the \texttt{[CLS]} representation of the final Transformer layer: the $H$ attention heads naturally partition the hidden state into $H$ complementary subspaces of dimension $d_h = d/H$, each capturing a distinct semantic facet of the query.
+A shared linear projection $W_{\mathrm{proj}}$ maps each head slice to the same $d_h$-dimensional space and is applied symmetrically to entity and relation texts, yielding $\mathbf{e}_k, \mathbf{r}_k \in \mathbb{R}^{d_h}$.
+This design aligns the query and the graph across multiple semantic dimensions, allowing each head to focus on a particular aspect such as entity grounding or relational chaining.
+Unlike MRAG~\cite{besta2024multi}, which primarily leverages multiple heads as parallel embedding channels for multi-aspect retrieval, our symmetric decomposition explicitly enforces alignment between query and graphs within each head.
+This design encourages each head to specialize in a coherent semantic role shared by both the query and the graph, facilitating more structured hop-wise reasoning.